DeKalb Taylor Municipal Airport: History

 During World War II, the U.S. Navy chose DeKalb to be the site for the manufacture of drone TDR-1 aircraft and built an airport on the city's east side.
 This early airport consisted of an airfield and a large hangar that were fenced and guarded around the clock.
-DeKalb was chosen because Wurlizter, manufacturer of pianos, and known for its expertise in the production of wood products, was located there.
-Interstate Aircraft and Engineering Corporation (based in El Segundo, California) assembled the planes at the new airport in DeKalb.
+DeKalb was chosen because Wurlitzer, a piano manufacturer known for its expertise in the production of wood products, was located there.

+Interstate Aircraft and Engineering Corporation (based in El Segundo, California) assembled planes at the new airport in DeKalb.
 Powered by two Lycoming O-435 engines of 220 horsepower (160 kW) each, the TDR-1 used a remarkably simple design, with a steel-tube frame constructed by the Schwinn bicycle company and covered with a molded wood skin.
 The TDR-1s were remote controlled and had a TV camera in the nose, and a rotary dial was used to steer them from another aircraft.
-About 200 drones were built, tested, and boxed at the DeKalb Airport and were shipped to the South Pacific, where they were used against the enemy during World War II.
+About 200 drones were built, tested, and boxed at the DeKalb Airport.
+The aircraft were shipped to the South Pacific, where they were used against the enemy during World War II.

-Interstate Aircraft went out of business in 1948, and at that time, the City of DeKalb purchased the airport runways and modest facilities.
+Interstate Aircraft went out of business in 1948, and, at that time, the City of DeKalb purchased the airport runways and modest facilities.
 The city named it the DeKalb Municipal Airport.

 Willard Rue "Pete" Taylor was a DeKalb pilot, entrepreneur and airplane enthusiast.
 Even before the city of DeKalb had its own airport, Taylor ran two separate airfields in the cornfields around DeKalb.
 He also ran an airplane salvage business and sold airplane parts.
 As part of his flying service, he gave flying lessons, ran charter flights, flew his sick neighbors to hospitals, gave airplane rides to local children, and began crop dusting, which was a first for DeKalb.
 In 1948, Taylor was named the first airport manager of the new DeKalb Municipal Airport, and he held this position until 1962.
-He was also granted a lease at the new airport and he moved his business, Taylor Flying Service, there.
+He was also granted a lease at the new airport, and he moved his business, Taylor Flying Service, there.